Rai Thistlethwayte: Co-writing, masterclasses and work as session musician

 Thistlethwayte co-wrote the song "12 Hours" with The Whitlams' Tim Freedman, album title track "Happy Home" with The Voice runner up Darren Percival (Universal Music Australia), the first single "Goodnight America" (Universal Music Australia) for upcoming female artist 'Sinead Burgess.'

 He played piano on two songs for ex-Silverchair drummer Ben Gillies' solo album, was the piano player on the singles "You Won't Let Me", by Karise Eden, "Happy Home", and "In The Blowing Wind" performed by Darren Percival and Sarah De Bono's cover of Duffy's Warwick Avenue for the TV series The Voice.
 He played multiple instruments on 5 songs for Brian McFadden's record to be released in late 2012: bass, guitar, drum programming and piano.

 Thistlethwayte played piano and keyboards on 13 tracks for The Voice Xmas album, for release at the end of 2012.

-He composed a short song "Out of the Blue" for 2012 film Eugene, a short as part of A Series of Films with Roman Coppola and the Directors Bureau, put together by vice magazine, W Hotels and ultrabook computers.
+He composed a short song "Out of the Blue" for the 2012 film Eugene, a short as part of A Series of Films with Roman Coppola and the Directors Bureau, put together by Vice magazine, W Hotels and ultrabook computers.
 The song was used as a musical theatre piece in the film, sung and acted by Ben Lee and Sunny Mabrey.

-Thistlethwayte has taught masterclasses at The Australian Institute of Music, Lismore University, Claremont College and Blacktown Tafe and has been a mentor in Song Summit from 2010 to 2012, a week-long annual songwriting conference hosted by APRA, of which he is an Ambassador.
+Thistlethwayte has taught masterclasses at The Australian Institute of Music, Lismore University, Claremont College and Blacktown Tafe and has been a mentor at Song Summit from 2010 to 2012, a week-long annual songwriting conference hosted by APRA, of which he is an Ambassador.
 He attended the 'Bali Songwriting Retreat' in Ubud, Bali, in 2011, along with Bonnie McKee, Delta Goodrem, Nick Jonas and Arnthor Birigisson.
 Thistlethwayte taught songwriting masterclasses at numerous schools for part of "SongMakers" for APRA, a government funded initiative designed to introduce songwriting into high schools.

 He performs regularly with Louis Cole and his band Knower.
-He is currently on tour with Joe Satriani.
+He is currently on tour with Sammy Hagar.

 Personal life

 Thistlethwayte dated Aimee Osbourne, daughter of rocker Ozzy Osbourne and celebrity personality Sharon Osbourne.
 Thistlethwayte and Osbourne began their relationship after meeting at the 2004 MTV Awards in Sydney.

+Since 2023, Thistethwayte has been in a relationship with singer-songwriter Jade Stoddart.